terraform-cisco-modules/terraform-aci-tenant/README.md

 A Terraform module to configure ACI Tenant Policies.

-## THIS MODULE IS DESIGNED TO BE CONSUMED FROM THE FRONT END "EASY ACI" Module
+## THIS MODULE IS DESIGNED TO BE CONSUMED USING THE "EASY ACI" Module

 ### A comprehensive example using this module is available below: